-6. Communion under both kinds is the more perfect sacramental expression of the people's participation in the Eucharist.27 The cases in which this may be done are enumerated in the General Instruction of the Roman Missal (no. 242) and in the Instruction of the Sacred Congregation for Divine Worship on extending the possibilities of communion under both kinds, Sacramentali Communione, of June 29, 1970.
-Therefore:
+- 6. Communion under both kinds is the more perfect sacramental expression of the people's participation in the Eucharist.27 The cases in which this may be done are enumerated in the general instruction of the Roman Missal (n.
+242) and in the instruction of the Sacred Congregation for Divine Worship on extending the possibilities of communion under both kinds, "Sacramentali Communione," of June 29, 1970.